algorandfoundation/algokit-utils-py/docs/source/capabilities/app-deploy.md

 When AlgoKit performs a deployment of an app it creates metadata to describe that deployment and includes this metadata in an [ARC-2](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0002.md) transaction note on any creation and update transactions.

-The deployment metadata is defined in {py:obj}`AppDeployMetadata <algokit_utils.models.app_deployer.AppDeployMetadata>`, which is an object with:
+The deployment metadata is defined in {py:obj}`AppDeploymentMetaData <algokit_utils.applications.app_deployer.AppDeploymentMetaData>`, which is an object with:

 - `name: str` - The unique name identifier of the app within the creator account
 - `version: str` - The version of app that is / will be deployed; can be an arbitrary string, but we recommend using [semver](https://semver.org/)